maciejwitalinski/solar-tracker/README.md

-# solar-tracker
+# Solar tracker
-Solar Panel - tracking sun using photoresistors and DC
+Solar Panel - tracking sun using photoresistors attached to the solar panel and steering using DC motors.